Lighting expert since 1979

 Brevano Elysium LED-Ring XL Pendelleuchte

-What approaches are there to illuminating art in the lobby?
+What are some approaches to lighting art in the lobby?

-Directional lighting: This uses spotlights that are aimed directly at the artwork.
-This technique is particularly suitable for paintings or photographs as it can emphasize details and add depth.
+Directed lighting: This involves using spotlights that are directed directly at the artwork.
+This technique is particularly well suited for paintings or photographs, as it can highlight details and add depth.

-Diffuse lighting: A softer light source that illuminates the entire room evenly can create a calming atmosphere and help to present the entire room as one cohesive work of art.
+Diffuse lighting: A softer light source that evenly illuminates the entire room can create a calming atmosphere and help to present the entire room as a cohesive work of art.

-Accent lighting: Small light sources can be used to highlight specific parts of a work of art or particular details.
+Accent lighting: Small light sources can be used to highlight specific parts of a work of art or special details.

-In a lobby that doubles as a gallery, it is important that the lighting meets both the artistic and practical needs of the space.
-It should bring the artwork to center stage without compromising the comfort and functionality of the space.
-To summarize, gallery lighting in the lobby is not only about illuminating artwork, but also about providing a unique experience for guests.
+In a lobby that also serves as a gallery, it is important that the lighting is both meets both the artistic and practical needs of the space.
+It should showcase the artwork without compromising the comfort and functionality of the space.
+In summary, gallery lighting in the lobby not only serves to illuminate artwork, but also to provide guests with a unique experience.
 A well-lit space can make the difference between a simple lobby and an impressive entrance area that will be remembered.

 Hotellobby Mitarbeiter